snotskie/ttrpg/site/src/playing.md

 The notation ① represents a single die from your pool of Blessing Dice worth $1$ or more.
 The notation ② represents a single die from your pool of Blessing Dice worth $2$ or more.
 And so on.

-The notation ①① represents two dice from your pool of Blessing Dice, each worth $1$ or more.
-The notation ②② represents two dice from your pool of Blessing Dice, each worth $2$ or more.
+The notation ①① represents two dice from your pool of Blessing Dice each worth $1$ or more.
+The notation ②② represents two dice from your pool of Blessing Dice each worth $2$ or more.
 And so on.

 When a Blessing Die is spent, it is removed from your pool of Blessing Dice.